embark/c16-Assembler/README.md

 ```

 #Syntax
-There are many delmiters you can use for paramters (any of the following: '+' '-' ',' _space_).
+There are many delmiters you can use for parameters (any of the following: '+' '-' ',' _space_).
 The below instruction can be expressed any of the following ways, and other combinations:
 ```
 add r0,r0,2
 add r0 r0 2